-- Every person who transports 10 or more waste or used tires has to hold a valid tire hauler registration and use state-issued decals and manifests - A prospective hauler is required to post a \$10,000 bond prior to obtaining registration - Tire haulers have to register annually with CalRecycle - Tire haulers have to possess manifests during the transport of waste or used tires - Tire haulers can only transport to legally authorized end-use facilities - Tire generators, haulers, and end-use facilities have to submit manifest forms to CalRecycle - A person or end-use facility that receives more than 10 waste or used tires from an unregistered hauler has to report that hauler and the number of tires being delivered to CalRecycle
+- Every person who transports 10 or more waste or used tires must hold a valid tire hauler registration and use state-issued decals and manifests. - A prospective hauler is required to post a \$10,000 bond prior to obtaining registration. - Tire haulers have to register annually with CalRecycle. - Tire haulers have to possess manifests during the transport of waste or used tires. - Tire haulers can only transport to legally authorized end-use facilities - Tire generators, haulers, and end-use facilities have to submit manifest forms to CalRecycle. - A person or end-use facility that receives more than 10 waste or used tires from an unregistered hauler must report that hauler and the number of tires being delivered on the Unregistered Hauler and Comprehensive Trip Log Substitution Form "204 Form" to CalRecycle

 The current Waste and Used Tire Hauler and Manifest Program primarily consists of two separate components: 1) registration and 2) manifests.
-CalRecycle registers more than 1,400 California waste and used tire haulers annually, which includes more than 7,500 vehicles.
+CalRecycle registers more than 1,100 California waste and used tire haulers annually, which includes approximately 9,000 vehicles.
 Registrations expire annually at the end of each calendar year.
 CalRecycle sends renewal packages to registered haulers well before the end of the year to ensure haulers can renew their registrations in a timely manner.
 Tire hauler registrations that are not renewed by the end of the calendar year are canceled.
 Current law allows exemptions from waste tire hauler registration requirements under certain conditions.